uclaacm/hack-sprint-w22/session-3-state-and-bindings/README.md

 ```
 Text("Hi, my name is Shirokuma, and I like hot tea.")
 ```
 This writes the words "Hi, my name is Shirokuma, and I like hot tea." to the screen of your app.
-(Shirokuma for those of you who don't know is a Sumikkogurashi character-- a shy polar bear who migrated south to avoid the cold and feels most calm while drinking hot tea in a corner.)
+(Shirokuma, for those of you who don't know, is a Sumikkogurashi character-- a shy polar bear who migrated south to avoid the cold and feels most calm while drinking hot tea in a corner.)

 Image places the image of your choice from your *assets* folder onscreen.
 The syntax is:
 ```